GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 ## Data

 + Environmental/administrative layers: in this link (<a href="https://object-arbutus.cloud.computecanada.ca/KBACAN/data_inputs.zip" target="_blank">data_inputs.zip 3.3GB</a>) you will find a zipped file with environmental layers (.tif files), shapefiles and Excel tables.
-If you want to download the zipped file setwd("C:/HSMs_KBAsCan") in your PC and unzipped the file to create a `data_input` folder.
+If you want to download the zipped file setwd("C:/HSMs_KBAsCan") in your PC and unzipped the file to create a `data_inputs` folder.
 - Species: WCS-KBAs provided an Excel table with a set of potential species for analysis.
 - Observations: we were granted access to the NatureServe Canada datasets.